NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

 - Avoid introducing unnecessary complexity into existing code so that maintainability and readability are preserved.

+- All development should happen against the "dev" branch of the repository.
+Please make sure the base branch of your pull request is set to the "dev" branch when filing your pull request.

 - Try to keep pull requests (PRs) as concise as possible:
   - Avoid committing commented-out code.
   - Wherever possible, each PR should address a single concern.
 If there are several otherwise-unrelated things that should be fixed to reach a desired endpoint, our recommendation is to open several PRs and indicate the dependencies in the description.
 The more complex the changes are in a single PR, the more time it will take to review those changes.